Video-MME: The First-Ever Comprehensive Evaluation Benchmark of Multi-modal LLMs in Video Analysis: Experiments

-\paragraph{\textbf{How MLLMs are robust to varied video duration?}} In Table~\ref{tab:open-source-eval-results-wrt-duration}, we respectively compare the performance of different models on short, medium, and long videos.
+\paragraph{\textit{How MLLMs are robust to varied video duration?}} In Table~\ref{tab:open-source-eval-results-wrt-duration}, we respectively compare the performance of different models on short, medium, and long videos.
 As video duration increases, both open-sourced and commercial models exhibit a significant decline in performance.
-For example, the accuracy of LLaVA-NeXT-Video drops by 12\% and 18.5\% from short to medium and long videos, respectively, while Gemini 1.5 Pro's accuracy decreases by 7\% and 14.8\%.
-There are three main reasons for the performance decline. \textbf{(1) Increased proportion of difficult tasks.} As shown in the bottom right corner of Figure~\ref{fig:domain_category}, test samples for long videos contain a higher proportion of reasoning questions.
-These questions are more challenging than perception and recognition tasks, thus posing a greater challenge to the model's capabilities. \textbf{(2) Increased sparsity in frame sampling, leading to a reduction in effective input information.} Ideally, for videos of varying lengths, models should sample video frames at a fixed fps to ensure consistent information density in frame sequences~\citep{timechat, testa}.
-However, many open-sourced models~\citep{li2023videochat, lin2023video} fix the number of input frames, e.g., 8 frames, resulting in excessively sparse information density as the video length increases.
+There are three main reasons for the performance decline. \textbf{(1) Increased proportion of difficult tasks.} As shown in the bottom right corner of Figure~\ref{fig:domain_category}, test samples for long videos contain a higher proportion of reasoning questions, which poses a greater challenge to the model's capabilities. \textbf{(2) Increased sparsity in frame sampling, leading to a reduction in effective input information.} Ideally, for videos of varying lengths, models should sample video frames at a fixed fps to ensure consistent information density in frame sequences~\citep{timechat, testa}.
+However, existing open-sourced models fix the number of input frames, e.g., 8 frames, resulting in excessively sparse information density as the video length increases.
 This sparsity prevents the model from retaining all useful visual semantics, hindering accurate predictions.
 Introducing additional modalities, e.g., subtitles, can effectively supplement the missing information~\citep{Chen2024TowardsMV}. \textbf{(3) Increased difficulty in long context understanding.} Although Gemini 1.5 Pro correspondingly increases the number of sampled frames in the long video, there is still a significant performance degradation.
 Understanding the long context of either single-modality (LLM) or multi-modality (MLLM) is always a great challenge.